Surrey, a picturesque county located in the southeast of England, is famous for its diverse wildlife and natural beauty.

 Its black plumage stands out against its bright orange-yellow facial skin and some extended patches of white feathers on each side of its throat.

-It measures between 28 - 35 inches in length and has webbed feet that enable it to swim gracefully through rivers and lakes, as well as coastal areas.
+It measures 28 – 35 inches in length and has webbed feet that enable it to swim gracefully through rivers, lakes, and coastal areas.

 Phylum | Chordata |